Remi Fani-Kayode: Education and professional life

-After the completion of his study at King's College, Lagos, Remilekun Fani-Kayode went to Downing College at the University of Cambridge, in 1941.
+After the completion of his study at King's College, Lagos, Fani-Kayode went to Downing College at the University of Cambridge, in 1941.
 He did the British Bar examinations and came top in his year for the whole of the British Commonwealth.
-He was called to The British Bar at the Middle Temple in 1945, and went on to be appointed Queen's Counsel in 1960 (he was the third and youngest Nigerian ever to be made Q.C).
-Later, he was made a Senior Advocate of Nigeria in 1977 (he was the third Nigerian to be made a SAN).
+He was called to the British Bar at the Middle Temple in 1945 and was appointed Queen’s Counsel in 1960, becoming the third and youngest Nigerian to receive the title.
+Later, in 1977, he was made a Senior Advocate of Nigeria (SAN), becoming the third Nigerian to achieve this distinction.

-He set up the first indigenous Nigerian law firm in 1948, with Chief Frederick Rotimi Williams and Chief Bode Thomas, two lawyers, who had been trained at Cambridge and London University, respectively.
-The law firm they formed was called "Thomas, Williams and Kayode".
-In 1970, he established another law firm called "Fani-Kayode and Sowemimo" with his old friend, Chief Sobo Sowemimo S.A.N.
+In 1948, he set up the first indigenous Nigerian law firm, "Thomas, Williams and Kayode", with two other lawyers Frederick Rotimi Williams and Bode Thomas, who had been trained at Cambridge and London University, respectively.
+In 1970, he established another law firm "Fani-Kayode and Sowemimo" with his old friend, Chief Sobo Sowemimo S.A.N.